SonderMindOrg/uvize.github.io/terms.md

 If you share your Account Information with anyone, that other person may be able to take control of the account, and we may not be able to determine who is the proper account holder.
 We will not have any liability to you (or anyone you share your Account Information with) as a result of your or their actions under those circumstances.

-##  Once I Have a School Account, What Are My Rights In the Uvize Service?
+##  Once I Have an Account, What Are My Rights In the Uvize Service?

-Once your account is created and you accept these Terms, we grant you a limited license to use your Uvize school page subject to these Terms, for so long as you are not barred from receiving the service under the laws applicable to you, until you close your account voluntarily or until we close your account pursuant to these Terms.
+Once your account is created and you accept these Terms, we grant you a limited license to use your Uvize organization page subject to these Terms, for so long as you are not barred from receiving the service under the laws applicable to you, until you close your account voluntarily or until we close your account pursuant to these Terms.

 ##  Data Protection Laws Say My Data Is Mine - What Does That Mean?